 It may seem harder, who want to generate more money by placing advertisements especially banner ads on their websites.
 But you can easily optimize this banner images and GIFs.

-So minimize the contents of your web page to possible level and create a clean layout.
+So, try to minimize the contents of your web page to possible level and create a clean layout.
 It will not only reduce the size of your web page but also make your web pages load faster.

 You should monitor the most viewed pages by analytics tools and at least make them clean to load faster by minimizing ads or optimizing contents on them.

 Another one is to look for hotlinking or bandwidth theft.
-If someone is directly linking your web files on his site, you may lose your bandwidth or due to a high number of requests your site will loads slow.
+If someone is directly linking your web files on his/her site, you may lose your bandwidth or due to a high number of requests your site will loads slow.

 The next thing in optimizing layout is to reduce the size of above fold contents (contents appearing before start scrolling).